-To include a foil layer click the Foil Add Material button; the library of foil materials is displayed.
+To include a layer (in this example a foil layer) click the Foil Add Material button; the library of foil materials is displayed.
 Choose the foil material from the list and click the Add Material Above button; the material is added as a foil layer to the stackup.